Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/wrapping-document.md

 Multiple documents can be wrapped at the same time in a single batch operation, creating a single checksum for the entire batch of raw documents.
 This is especially useful when using document store on the Ethereum blockchain to lower the transaction cost and time.

-In this task, we will learn how to generate the checksum by running the `wrapping` process.
+In this task, you will learn how to generate the checksum by running the `wrapping` process.

-We will use the CLI tool to read all the files in the `raw-documents` folder, wrap them and then output the files in another directory `wrapped-documents`.
+You will use the CLI tool to read all the files in the `raw-documents` folder, wrap them, and then output the files in another directory `wrapped-documents`.

 A `merkleRoot`, a 64 character long string prepended with `0x` will be generated.
 The `merkleRoot` is the only information that will be stored onto the Blockchain to verify the issuance status of an OA document.